 When you’re buying a technology product you buy something that’s as accessible as possible.

 - use the guidelines on procuring an accessible website or app

-- use the open standard - EN 301 549 to understand accessibility requirements during the procurement process
+- use the open standard - EN 301 549 for accessibility requirements

-- search for accessible technology using the Digital Marketplace to access the G-cloud framework and the G-cloud buyers guide
+- search for accessible technology using the Digital Marketplace and the G-cloud buyers guide

 If you have questions, you can get help from the government digital buying community.